s-vivien/CGBenchmark/README.md

 A .txt report file with global winrate and replay links will be produced for each of them.
 Reports for a single code looks like [this](https://pastebin.com/q7pDSAhW)

+### Prerequisites
+The tool requires JRE 1.8 to run, and JDK 1.8 to build.
+You can grab the pre-compiled Jar in the [releases](https://github.com/s-vivien/CGBenchmark/releases) if you just want to use the tool as is.

 ### Build:
-The tool requires JDK 1.8, and is built with Gradle, using the task `fatJar` :
+The tool is built with Gradle, using the task `fatJar` :
 ```
 gradle fatJar
 ```